sarthak-choudhary/SocialMedia/README.md

 # SocialMedia
-A social networking website in djnago using python clone of instagram
+A social networking website in django using python clone of instagram